Owlboy: Pre-release

 Owlboy received positive commentary from gaming publications.
-Kotaku's Luke Plunkett stated in 2013 that it would be "worth the wait" of its extensive development time.
+Kotakus Luke Plunkett stated in 2013 that it would be "worth the wait" of its extensive development time.
 Regarding the art style, he mentioned, "..and the game's charming art style, which for want of something more descriptive reminds me of a Genesis version of Wind Waker."
 Dave Cook of VG247 described the game as "a rather neat-looking 2D pixel art platformer".
 Nathan Grayson of Rock, Paper, Shotgun lamented the fact that by 2013 the game still did not yet have a release date as "the bad news – the news by which all upsetting and otherwise unfortunate events are judged".
 The website Kill Screen would go on to compare the game's long development cycle to that of Fez, another indie game with a similarly long development period, writing and describing both games as "retro-sentimental platformers by independent studios that promised a lot, but seemed fated to never come out."